xynehq/gpu-scripts/README.md

 *   **`start-sglang.sh`**:
     *   This script launches the SGLang server.
 It:
         *   Activates the Python virtual environment.
-        *   Reads model identifiers from `model.txt`.
+        *   Reads model identifiers from `model.txt` and uses `check_model_cached.py` to filter for locally cached models.
-        *   Prompts the user to select one of the (presumably downloaded) models.
+        *   Prompts the user to select one of these cached models.
         *   Uses `detect_gpus.py` to determine the number of available GPUs.
         *   Launches the SGLang server with the selected model, detected GPU count, and configured host/port (defaults to `0.0.0.0:30000`).

 *   **`test_sglang_model.sh`**:
     *   Allows interactive testing of a running SGLang server.
-    *   Reads model identifiers from `model.txt` to present a selection menu (if no model is passed as an argument).
+    *   If no model ID is provided as an argument, it reads models from `model.txt` and uses `check_model_cached.py` to filter for locally cached models, then presents these for selection.
     *   Sends a predefined list of diverse questions to the selected model.
     *   Supports both sequential and parallel API calls (user-selectable).

 *   **`benchmark.sh`**:
     *   Benchmarks the performance (e.g., throughput, latency) of a selected model running on an SGLang server.
     *   Reads model identifiers from `model.txt` for user selection.
+(Note: This script does not currently filter by cached models, it assumes the selected model is available).
     *   **Note:** This script manages its own SGLang server instance for the duration of the benchmark, starting it with the selected model and stopping it afterward.
     *   Logs results to `sglang_benchmark_results.log` and errors to `sglang_benchmark_errors.log`.

+*   **`check_model_cached.py`**:
+    *   A Python utility script that checks if a given Hugging Face model ID is present in the local cache.
+    *   It uses the `huggingface_hub` library to look for `config.json` of the model.
+    *   Used by `start-sglang.sh` and `test_sglang_model.sh` to filter model lists.

 *   **`detect_gpus.py`**:
     *   A Python utility script that detects the number of available NVIDIA GPUs on the system.